ospfranco/ospfranco.github.io/_posts/2021-05-10-how-to-trigger-a-github-actions-workflow-from-another-workflow.md

       - name: Hi
         run: echo "Hi"
 ```
-> You need to have jobs with a step, otherwise github complains, but this entire things runs in less than a second anyways
+> You need to have jobs with a step, otherwise github complains, but this entire workflow runs in less than a second.

 and on the child workflow, you just add it to the triggers